fkrenn12/HyperV-on-Win11-Home/README.md

 pause
 ```

-👉 Save the file and execute it with administrator pivileges.<br>
+👉 Save the file and execute it with administrator pivileges<br>
-👉 Then restart the computer <br>
+👉 Restart the computer<br>
-👉 adn use Features to aktivate Hyper-V.<br>
+👉 Search Windows Features and activate Hyper-V<br>